11cafe/comfyui-workspace-manager/README.md

 ## Beta Preview

-We're constantly pushing new features in beta branch, and only wait til it's thoroghly tested then push it to main.
-But if you would like to join our Beta Preview Program, you can receive latest feature updates pre-launch!
-Here is how to switch to beta, it requires you have some basic knowledge about command line and git.
+We're constantly pushing new features in beta branch.
+Here is how to switch to beta branch to receive latest feature updates pre-launch!
+It requires you have some basic knowledge about command line and git.

 - Make sure you have [git installed](https://git-scm.com/downloads)
-- Open your terminal, go to the ComfyUI directory (where you usually start your python server by `python main.py`
+- Open your terminal, go to the ComfyUI folder (where you do `python main.py`)
 - in ComfyUI root directory, `cd custom_nodes && cd comfyui-workspace-manager`
 - inside custom_nodes/comfyui-workspace-manager, do `git fetch origin beta && git checkout beta`, you should see something like: